alexbonilla/deeplearning_langchain_llm_course/README.md

 This is the work course, available for free at https://www.deeplearning.ai/short-courses/.

-While following locally the examples codes provided in the course, I realized they used datasets that are not provided.
+While following locally the examples in the Jupyter Notebooks, I realized they used datasets that are not provided.
 So I added two datasets from kaggle.com and adapted the examples to perform the llm operations over them:

 1. https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products
 2. https://www.kaggle.com/datasets/shivamb/fashion-clothing-products-catalog